microsoft/vstest-docs/docs/diagnose.md

 is also possible provide a path `/tmp/dir/log.txt`. `/tmp/dir` will be created if it doesn't exist.

-Trace level can be changed usign below command line:
+Trace level can be changed using below command line:

 ```
 > vstest.console testApp.dll --diag:log.txt;tracelevel=verbose